Recognizing and working with Church based trauma

 For example Sex before marriage, can anyone tells me where the Bible says you can’t have sex out of marriage?
 No, because it doesn’t yet it’s made into such a huge deal.
 It can also have a hugely negative effect on people who then consider sex as wrong even when they are married.
 So called purity culture.
 I’m not here making a moral judgement on that either way .
 It’s none of my businesses and it’s none of the churches business.
 To put it bluntly other peoples sex lives are none of my business.
 The church business and my business as a leader is loving people.
 Full stop.
 Yet I’ve seen churches publicly humiliate people because of some “sexual sin” force them to apologise, how is that loving?

-• Unworthiness, teaching people they are intrinsically bad and unworthy and that without God, who is gatekept by church leaders they are useless and worthless.
+6. Unworthiness, teaching people they are intrinsically bad and unworthy and that without God, who is gatekept by church leaders, they are useless and worthless.
 Again pushing control on often vulnerable people.
 Telling people that they have to be something they’re not in order to be accepted either by God or by the Church.
 Convincing people that part of who they are is intrinsically wrong.

-I could go on, the number of people I speak to who used to go to church but have been driven away by these practices and ones like them is staggering and because church represents God these people then often stop believing, they don’t believe in God or their true heavenly empowering identity and lose out on so much.
+I could go on, the number of people I speak to who used to go to church but have been driven away by these practices and ones like them is staggering.
+Because church represents God these people then often stop believing, they don’t believe in God or their true heavenly empowering identity and lose out on so much.

-It even has a name PTCIS, Post Traumatic, Church induced trauma, or RTS Religious trauma syndrome.
-Abusers are clever, shaming gets relabelled as convicting, controlling as mentoring, guilt as repentance and guilt as discipline.
+It even has a name PTCIS, Post Traumatic, Church induced trauma, or RTS Religious Trauma Syndrome.
+Abusers are clever, shaming gets relabeled as convicting, controlling as mentoring and guilt as repentance.

 If you have been hurt by the Church, I want to say sorry.
 Like everything pure and good when a fallen humanity gets its hands on it it gets corrupted.
 Often not through any deliberate fault of an individual, years of human interference often centuries old to control the masses dressed up as tradition and religion permeates the Church.